For more information about this show and for ticket sales, click the button below:

-For a classic Sinatra-era look all you need is a simple suit either navy, black, or gray with a skinny black tie or black bowtie.
+For a classic Sinatra-era look, all you need is a simple suit (either navy, black, or gray) with a skinny black tie or bowtie.
 And don't forget the classic white button-down.
-For accessories we recommend a pocket square, a cocktail in your hand, and a fedora, and don't forget: "Cock your hat -- angles are attitudes".
+For accessories, we recommend a pocket square, a cocktail in your hand, and a fedora, and don't forget to "Cock your hat -- angles are attitudes."

-For more information about this event and to purchase tickets, go to: frank-sinatra-event
+For more information about this event and to purchase tickets, visit frank-sinatra-event.

 Some things you should know about the Lawrence Art Guild:

 1. It’s filled with members who create, develop, and continue to expand a dialogue about art within the Lawrence community.